 - Help files provide detailed information on the software. - Separate software manuals on CD-ROM contain detailed information on Seasave and SBE Data Processing. - Sea-Bird supplies the current version of our software when you purchase an instrument.
-As software revisions occur, we post the revised software on our FTP site.
-See our website (www.seabird.com) for the latest software version number, a description of the software changes, and instructions for downloading the software from the FTP site.
+As software revisions occur, we post the revised software on our website.
+See our website for the latest software version number, a description of the software changes, and instructions for downloading the software.